ghoulmann/cs-curriculum/year_2.rst

 Level 5
 -------

 At level five, a student will programmatically store and retrieve data.
-The student will write original code that relies effectively and efficiently on functions and function calls; the program will span modules; the program will be packaged and documented for distribution.
+The student will write original code that relies effectively and efficiently on functions and function calls; the program will span modules and rely on includes; the program will be packaged and documented for distribution.
 Depending on the problem, the student may plan on providing software the works across platforms.

+A level five student will make a substantive contribution to community of active programmers by debugging, documenting, testing, evaluating.
+Merge with branches.

 The student will: